The Mounted Stranger

 The Mounted Stranger is a 1930 American pre-Code Western film.
-It was a remake of The Ridin' Kid from Powder River (1924), which was an adaptation of Henry Herbert Knibbs's novel of the same name.
+It was a remake of The Ridin' Kid from Powder River (1924), which was an adaptation of Henry Herbert Knibbs' novel of the same name.

 Plot

 Pete Ainslee locates Steve Gary, who killed Ainslee's father when Ainslee was a child and a witness to the murder.
 The adult Ainslee wounds Gary in a gunfight, but he becomes the hunted one after Gary recovers.